hexlabsio/kloudformation-specification-generator/README.md

 //           - "Bucket"
 ```

+## JSON
+Some sections in a cloudformation template take raw JSON.
+Anywhere that takes JSON you can use the `json` function to pass a map.

+Alternatively, if a policy document is needed there are specially designed objects to build those up, shown below.

 ## IAM Policy Documents

 AWS simply state that certain resources are of the type JsonNode.
 To remedy this we have wrapped that in our Value type so that our PolicyDocument type can be used instead.